 How much of a time-commitment is the ADIL Program?

-The ADIL Program is a four-year part-time program.
+The ADIL Program is a two-year part-time program.
 We have deliberately designed the program to accommodate the schedules and commitments of professional Muslims.
 Two courses will be offered per semester.
 Each course will involve two hours of virtual instruction per week.
-Class will be held on Saturday and Sunday between 9:00 AM and 11:00 AM EST. There will also be one six-hour virtual intensive module per semester.
+Class will be held on Saturday and Sunday between 9:00 AM and 11:00 AM EST. There will also be one virtual intensive module per semester.

 How is this different from a typical Islamic seminary?